paulbarmstrong/image-stack-to-geometry/README.md

 I have decided to use c++11 for this project.
 This will allow me to utilize object oriented techniques, but also delve into lower-level operations with C if I choose to.

-Currently the images2geometry command can read a .fits file to retrieve the image stack data in the form of a three-dimensional matrix of bytes.
+Currently the images2geo command can read a .fits file to retrieve the image stack data in the form of a three-dimensional matrix of bytes.
 It will create a geometry and fill it based on the image stack data.
 Finally, it will save the geometry as a .obj file.

+Doing `make` in a linux shell will build the project.
+After that, the executable will be images2geo.

+Doing `.\images2geo input.fits output.obj` will create a file output.obj which defines a geometry based on the input.fits image stack.

 ## Plans